From BR Bullpen

 Kingsale bounced back in the 2009 World Baseball Classic, hitting .292/.346/.292 as the third-best Dutch hitter after Sidney de Jong and Bryan Engelhardt.
 He alternated between right field (with Dirk van 't Klooster) and center field (with Greg Halman).
 Gene started the Dutch offensive in their 3-2 upset of the Dominican national team with a bunt single off Edinson Volquez; he came around on a wild pitch.
 In the second game against the Dominican Republic, Kingsale played both Goat and Hero.
 In the top of the 11th of a scoreless game, he dropped a fly from Jose Reyes for a run-scoring error.
 In the bottom of the inning, he singled off Carlos Marmol to score de Jong with the tying run.
 When Marmol made an error on a pickoff attempt, Kingsale raced to third.
 He then scored on a Willy Aybar miscue.

-In the 2009 World Port Tournament, Kingsale hit .306/.444/.306 and had three outfield assists in ten games.
-His nine walks were second to Mike Duursma in the event.
+In the 2009 World Port Tournament, Kingsale hit .306/.444/.306 and had 3 outfield assists in 10 games.
+His 9 walks were second to Mike Duursma in the event.
 He was 5th in the event in OBP behind three Cubans and Bas de Jong.

 - 1995-2008 Baseball Almanacs